Prague Gay Travel

 The Fight for Marriage Equality in the Czech Republic

-In other news, the Czech Republic is currently in the midst of a same-sex marriage debate.
+The Czech Republic is in the midst of a same-sex marriage debate.
 At the beginning of 2019, many members of the Czech government supported a bill to legalize same sex marriage.

 Let us remain hopeful that the Czech Republic can become one of the first post-soviet countries to legalize same-sex marriage, and work from there to better the country for the LGBT people.
 Stay tuned to the local debates as they unfold.